 Here are some points to keep in mind for a safe yoga practice at home:

-• Existing Injuries: If you have an injury or health concern, discuss this with a yoga teacher who is experienced in injury management and prevention.
-With their guidance, you can find modified poses that meet your needs.
+- Existing Injuries: If you have an injury or health concern, discuss it with a yoga teacher experienced in injury management and prevention.
+With their guidance, you can find modified poses that meet your safety needs.

-• Introducing New Poses: Trying new poses is a great way to advance in your practice at home.
+- Introducing New Poses: Trying new poses is a great way to advance in your practice at home.
 But asking your body to do too much can lead to injury.
 Give yourself time to learn and adjust to these new movements and challenge yourself gradually.
-For example, you could try adding ankle weights or dumbbells in Balancing Table Pose and increasing the weight over time.
+For example, you could try adding ankle weights or dumbbells in the Balancing Table Pose and gradually increasing the weight.

 Benefits of Practicing Yoga at Home

 When you practice regularly, yoga naturally becomes part of your daily rhythm.
-This offers a number of emotional and physiological benefits, including stress reeducation, improved sleep, and better digestion.
+This offers a number of emotional and physiological benefits, including stress reduction, improved sleep, and better digestion.

 How to Do Yoga at Home